-This is a special order type that has two different legs: 1st Leg: Limit/market Order 2nd Leg: Stop-loss market order.
+This is a special order type that has two different legs: first Leg: Limit/market Order second Leg: Stop-loss market order.

-The first leg of the OCO is buying or selling the actual stock/scrip.
+The first leg of the OCO is buying or selling the actual stock.

 An OCO order combines a stop-loss order with a limit order and when either the stop-loss or limit price is reached, the order gets executed and the other order automatically gets canceled.
 Experienced traders use OCO orders to mitigate risk and to enter the market.